Understanding US Educational System for New Immigrants

-This section summarizes the different levels of education in the U.S. School system.
+This section summarizes the different levels of education in the US educational system.
 Children either go to Private Schools or Public Schools.
 Unlike private schools where you have to pay tuition, public schools are free.

-In detail, here is the list of levels of schools and typical ages:
+In detail, here is the list of US educational system levels of schools and typical ages:

 - Preschool (3 years old)

 - Pre-K (4 years old)